MicrosoftDocs/winrt-api/windows.gaming.input/rawgamecontroller_axiscount.md

 ## -desc

-The number of axes on the game controller.
+The number of axes on the raw game controller.

 ## -property-value

-The number of axes on the game controller.
+The number of axes on the raw game controller.

 ## -remarks